chapel-lang/chapel/doc/rst/language/spec/records.rst

 field data of one record variable is not shared with data of another record variable.

-Note that for records with fields that are arrays or other complex types, the storage for the record variable will contain the `descriptor`` for the data type, but not the data itself.
-The data will be managed by the type descriptor according to the type definition.
+Note that the storage for a record's field does not necessarily directly contain all of the data stored in a type.
+In particular, a record with a field of array type actually stores a kind of array descriptor that points to memory for the elements elsewhere (see
+:ref:`Runtime Representation of Array Values <Array_Runtime_Representation>`).

 Record storage is reclaimed automatically.
 See :ref:`Variable_Lifetimes` for details on when a record becomes dead.